VitaCheung/HospitalProject3/README.md

 # HospitalProject
-There are 10 entities in this Content-Management-System Hospital Project.
+There are 10 entities in this Content-Management-System Hospital Project, which aims to simulate the real structure of a Hospital website.
+Our team used the [Women's College Hospital](https://www.womenscollegehospital.ca/) as reference when building our entity framework.
 API Documentation is listed in the /help page.

 ## Contribution
 ### Departments - by